 What we don’t: Not the best value.

-Rumpl’s Original Puffy Blanket above is impressively well rounded and versatile (hence our ranking), but it’s not the lightest or most packable design on the market.
+Rumpl’s Original Puffy Blanket above is impressively well-rounded and versatile (hence our ranking), but it’s not the lightest or most packable design on the market.
 Enter Rumpl’s Down Puffy Blanket, which swaps the standard model’s synthetic fill for loftier and more compressible 600-fill-power down.
 In addition to providing similar warmth for around a pound less, the Down Puffy packs down much smaller for storing in a backpack or travel bag (we found it’s about 1/3 the size of the Original Puffy in its stuff sack) while offering a modest boost in coziness.
-Rumpl also addressed two of down’s biggest pitfalls—lack of wet-weather protection and propensity to leak feathers—by equipping the Down Puffy with hydrophobic down, a quality DWR coating, and a decently tough 30-denier shell.
+Rumpl also addressed two of the biggest pitfalls of down—lack of wet-weather protection and propensity to leak feathers—by equipping the Down Puffy with hydrophobic down, a quality DWR coating, and a decently tough 30-denier shell.
 A final highlight is the focus on sustainability, including a 100% recycled shell and traceable down insulation that’s a byproduct of the food industry (i.e., no live plucking).

 All in all, the Rumpl Down Puffy Blanket is pretty well balanced for its light and premium build, but it’s still a steep investment at $250.
 For half the price, the Kelty Galactic Down below uses only slightly lower-quality 550-fill down (although it’s not hydrophobic) and has a significantly thicker 50-denier shell that will stand up better to long-term outdoor use.
 You do make noticeable compromises in weight (the Kelty comes in 9.4 oz. more) and packed size, and the Galactic Down's lining and shell fabric feel decidedly less premium.
 Those trade-offs may be worth it for budget-focused campers looking to save, but if you can bite the bullet, the Rumpl's high-end finishes and impressive warmth-to-weight ratio are undeniably enticing.
 For an even lighter and more compressible option from Rumpl, their top-end Featherlite checks in at a scant 1 pound and packs down to just 5 x 8 inches but has a concerningly thin 10-denier shell and is eye-wateringly expensive at $400.